KDE/documentation-docs-kdenlive-org/exporting/render.rst

 .. note::
    * If timeline markers are behind the last timeline clip, they are ignored.
-   * If a timeline maker sits right at the beginning of the timeline, the name of that timeline maker is used instead of "begin".
+   * If a timeline marker sits right at the beginning of the timeline, the name of that timeline marker is used instead of "begin".
    * If two timeline markers have the same name, an underscore and a number will be added to the file name.

 .. note:: As of this writing, the appimage of version 23.04.1 is having issues with the scripts generated with this function.
 Only one of the scripts is executed successfully but the other scripts remain in status 'Waiting...'.
 Unfortunately, a manual start of the scripts is not possible either.